Peter E. Martin: Career

-On May 31, 1929 Ed Martin signed a contract between the Ford Motor Company and the Supreme council of National Economy of the U.D.S.S.R. for the purpose of building tractors in Russia.
+On May 31, 1929 Ed Martin signed a contract between the Ford Motor Company and the Supreme Soviet of the National Economy of the USSR for the purpose of building tractors in Russia.
 Charles Sorensen was a witness.

 According to the June 15, 1935 newspaper "Detroit Saturday Night," Peter E. Martin was in charge of the Rouge plant.

 Time magazine reported in its January 18, 1937 issue that Henry Ford drew dividends but no salary, while son Edsel's $100,378 was topped by Vice President Peter.
 E. Martin's $128,008 and Charles Sorensen's $115,100.
 In 1939 Time reported Edsel's salary at $146,056, Peter E. Martin's at $171,465 and Charles Sorensen's at $166,071.
 Also it was reported that Ford Motor Company had only three members of the company's board of directors, Henry Ford, son Edsel Ford and Vice President Peter E Martin.

 By 1940 according to Nevins and Hill, Decline and Rebirth p242, Henry Ford listened only to Sorensen, P.E.
 Martin and Harry Bennett.
 Edsel, of course would get a hearing.